 italki is a platform where you can choose who teaches you to speak Chinese.
 You simply look through teachers and their reviews and schedule an appointment for your video chat.
 You only pay for the lessons you take and you can schedule the lessons for a time that suits you.

 This offers a unique way to have one-on-one instruction in Chinese.
-Your teacher can give you assignments like reading or translation practice and you get real-time correction.
+Your teacher can give you assignments like reading or translation practice and you get real-time corrections.
 You can also make connections in chat groups for further practice.

 Duolingo Chinese vs Rocket Chinese